Ayeshan-Oshitha/Tutorial--Mosh--React-TypeScript/1. Fundamentals/Notes-4.md

 To fetch data, we can use `fetch` or `Axios`.

 When calling a server, we have to wait for the response.
 It may take half a second or more.
 So, it returns a **Promise**.
 A **Promise** is an object that holds the eventual **result** or **failure** of an asynchronous operation. (**Asynchronous** means the operation takes some time to complete, like a long-running task.)

+## Understanding HTTP Requests

+When we call a GET method, Axios sends an HTTP request to the server.

+HTTP stands for **HyperText Transfer Protocol**.
+It is the protocol used for transferring data over the internet — essentially, it's what powers the web.

+When we visit a website, our browser sends an HTTP request to the website’s server, asking for some content.
+The server then responds with data that usually includes HTML, CSS, JavaScript, and other resources needed to display the website in our browser.

+Every HTTP request has two main parts:

+- **Headers**: These contain metadata such as content type, authentication info, and more.

+- **Body**: This contains the actual data being sent.